Terry-Martin/TakeOver/README.md

 - This will run similar to options in first decision branch except there is no reaction time battle
 - User will then face a final battle.
 - This final battle is based on reaction time battle but user will have to count to seven seconds in their head after the trigger word and only then press enter.
-- If they press the Enter key between 6.5 to 7.5 seconds after trigger word, they win the battle and complete the game.
 - Game will auto restart after it ends

 ### Flow Chart